SilentJCR/qai-hub-Env-Setup-and-Command-History/README.md

 qai-hub-models 0.25.3 (2025/3/18)

 ## Environment setup
-It's highly recommended that you setup a clean environment using things like miniconda or Virtualenv.
+It's highly recommended that you setup a clean environment using things like Miniconda or Virtualenv.
 Here I'll use miniconda.

-### miniconda environment creation
+### Miniconda environment creation

 You can specify the Python version (3.9–3.13) and define an environment name of your choice.

 ```sh
 conda create -n qaihub_py311 python=3.11
 conda activate qaihub_py311